-We are always trying to save you money here at our online traffic school.
-The conventional wisdom that buying used cars is always the most frugal option may be tested by rising prices in the U.S. auto resale market.
+Always saving money at our online traffic school.
+Conventional wisdom says **buying used cars** saves money.
+But, **rising prices** in the U.S. auto resale market might **challenge** that belief.

 Edmunds.com estimates the average price paid for a used, three-year old auto has risen $1,471 — or 8.5 percent — since last year, reaching $18,832.